dvgica/arrivals/README.md

 function like any other Akka HTTP route, meaning they can be composed with other `Route`s from Akka and served with the usual call to `Http().bindAndHandle`.

-Read more about the [Akka Routing DSL](https://doc.akka.io/docs/akka-http/current/routing-dsl/index.html)
+Read more about the Akka Routing DSL [here](https://doc.akka.io/docs/akka-http/current/routing-dsl/index.html).

 #### Initialize `ArrivalsContext`

 All Arrivals routes have an `implicit` dependency on an `ArrivalsContext`.